First day of U.S.-China trade talks end; Trump's tariff hike set to take effect

 Trump told supporters at a rally in Florida on Wednesday that China “broke the deal,” and vowed not to back down on imposing new tariffs on Chinese imports unless Beijing “stops cheating our workers.”

-Additional reporting by David Lawder, Doina Chiacu, Humeyra Pamuk and Alex Alper in Washington, and Se Young in Beijing; Writing by David Lawder; Editing by Paul Simao, Simon Webb and Leslie Adler
+Additional reporting by David Lawder, Doina Chiacu, Humeyra Pamuk and Alex Alper in Washington, Ben Blanchard and Se Young in Beijing; Writing by David Lawder; Editing by Simon Webb and Leslie Adler & Simon Cameron-Moore